jonataw/vuelr/docs/advanced/load-on-demand.md

 # Load on demand

-You can also load Vuelr on demand by importing it directly, if you don't want to register the plugin globally.
+If you don't want to register the plugin globally, you can also load Vuelr on demand by importing it directly in a component.

 When you import the Vuelr component directly, the [default configuration](/vuelr/advanced/configuration#default-configuration) will be used.